-- Universities recognize the outstanding qualities of IB Diploma Programme students, and reward them with preferred program placement, transfer credits, tuition reduction, and increased access to scholarships and bursaries. - IB Diploma holders have important intellectual advantages, and are ready to debate real world issues from an international perspective.
-In this way, they provide leadership and support in the local and global community. - IB Graduates have polished research skills, and demonstrate a capacity for in-depth and interdisciplinary study while maintaining a broad perspective informed by different subject areas. - IB Graduates are curious, ask challenging questions, and know how to express their opinions eloquently, both orally and in writing.
+- Post-secondary institutions recognize the outstanding qualities of IB Diploma Programme students.
+As a result, transfer credits and access to scholarships and bursaries are possible depending on the institution. - IB Diploma holders are ready to debate real world issues from an international perspective. - They provide leadership and support in the local and global community and are active members in their communities. - IB Graduates have polished research, writing, and communicating skills.
+They demonstrate a capacity for in-depth and interdisciplinary study while maintaining a broad perspective informed by different subject areas. - IB Graduates are curious, ask challenging questions, and know how to express their opinions eloquently, both orally and in writing.